-Formal recruitment (early spring): is a structured process during which both potential new members (PNMs) and current fraternity members get to know each other throughout several rounds of recruitment events.
-Formal recruitment ends with Bid Day, where PNMs may receive an invitation to join one fraternity (a bid).
-In 2020-2021, formal recruitment will take place virtually in the spring semester.
+A structured process during which both potential new members (PNMs) and current fraternity members get to know each other throughout several rounds of recruitment events.
+In 2020-2021, formal recruitment will take place virtually from Feb 8 - Feb 18.

-Informal recruitment (fall and/or following formal recruitment): is offered by some or all chapters in the Interfraternity Council, depending on whether the chapter has opted to recruit in the fall.
+Informal recruitment offered by some or all chapters in the Interfraternity Council, depending on whether the chapter has opted to recruit in the fall.
 During Informal Recruitment, men can attend virtual recruitment events with individual chapters, get to know individual brothers, and have the opportunity to join those chapters seeking new members.

 The Multicultural Greek Council (MGC) is home to seven unique chapters with members from different and diverse backgrounds.
 Most chapters will hold informational sessions in the fall and/or spring semesters.
 However, the best way to gain information about the recruitment practices of a MGC Chapter is to contact that chapter's representative and/or attend events hosted by the chapter.

 Recruitment and intake can look slightly to drastically different depending on which organization you are interested in, therefore it is recommended that you contact MGC Board to sign up for general information about MGC Chapters.

 The National Pan-Hellenic Council (NPHC), also known as "Divine 9," is home to 9 inter/national organizations.
 At GW, we currently have six organizations which are all unique chapters with members from diverse backgrounds.
 Most chapters will hold informational sessions in the fall and/or spring semesters.
 However, the best way to gain information about the recruitment practices of a NPHC Chapter is to contact that chapter's representative and/or attend that chapter's events.